 It was a glorious spring like day and there was a touch of fresh snow on the ground – luckily as this trail has a reputation for thin snow cover.

 The trail took off from the far end of the parking lot.
-It started easily enough with a few hundred meters of flat skiing through the trees.
+It started easily enough with a few hundred metres of flat skiing through the trees.
 Then you reach the powerline.
+Look up.